PedroErnst/SuiteCRMManifester/README.md

 # SuiteCRMManifester

-A command line tool for creating module packages from a manifest file
+A command line tool for automatically generating a manifest file and copying the files into a folder, ready to zip.

 # Installation